 Moore’s incredible technical ability on the electric guitar has left a huge legacy in the rock world.
 He was heavily influenced by the blues and produced some incredibly memorable songs and melodies over his long and varied career.

-In the 80s Moore’s guitar playing was rip roaring, atmospheric and incredibly technical, with some iconic tunes such as Empty Rooms, the epic Celtic influenced Over the Hills and Far Away and the beatiful instrumental piece The Loner
+In the 80s Moore’s guitar playing was rip roaring, atmospheric and incredibly technical, with some iconic tunes such as Empty Rooms, the epic Celtic influenced Over the Hills and Far Away and the beautiful instrumental piece The Loner

 The 90s saw Moore releasing the beautiful blues ballad Still Got the Blues, along with Midnight Blues and Walking by Myself.
-Often viewed as as just being a massively talented guitarist, Moore’s singing abilty should not be overlooked.
+Often viewed as as just being a massively talented guitarist, Moore’s singing ability should not be overlooked.

 His voice was strong, bluesy and unique, but was also very capable of delivering a more mellow tone, as is heard in the song Johnny Boy.